 Applications can be made through the Department of Community and Family Medicine within the first year of medical studies.
-The Coe Committee screens and accepts applicants based upon your desire and commitment to participate in community service as well as upon space availability in the Program.
+The Coe Committee screens and accepts applicants based on your desire and commitment to participate in community service as well as upon space availability in the program.

-Once accepted into the Coe Program, you will meet with Fred Rottnek, David Pole, Kelly Everard, or Rupal Trivedi, one of whom will be your mentor for the first year of the program.
-After the first year he will assign you to a faculty mentor from the Department of Community and Family Medicine or the Family Practice Program based on your area of interest.
-Mentors will follow your progress, approve all qualifying experiences, and provide guidance for your final community service project.
+Once accepted into the Coe Program, you will meet with a mentor for the first year of the program.
+After the first year, he or she will assign you to a faculty mentor from the Department of Community and Family Medicine or the Family Practice Program based on your area of interest.
+Mentors will follow your progress, approve all qualifying experiences, and guide your final community service project.

 Rodney Coe, Ph.D.
 (1933-2014) began his career as a criminologist for the Illinois prison system.
 He earned his Doctor of Philosophy in Sociology from Washington University in St. Louis.
 Coe continued research in the area of medical sociology and long-term care facilities, which lead to a career path of gerontology.
 In 1970, Coe began his career as an associate professor of the Department of Community Medicine at SLU.
 In 1972, he earned the rank of professor, and in 1982 he was appointed as chairperson of the department, a position which he held for ten years.
 Dr. Coe is an accomplished scholar and researcher who published numerous articles and books covering gerontology and medical sociology issues.

 The Rodney M. Coe Distinction in Community Service award was established based upon the desire and passion of medical students with whom Coe worked at that time and his advocacy efforts within the School of Medicine.
 The medical students had a desire to expand and include their medical training to include service within the community.
 This philosophy of service, strongly held by Coe from his research and work, was something he wanted to support and cultivate in current and future medical students.